Oxeigns/Guard/README.md

 # Guard

 Guard is a simple moderation bot built with Pyrogram.
-It stores data in MongoDB and requires a few environment variables before running.
+It stores data in a local SQLite database and requires a few environment variables before running.
 The bot reads these variables from the environment (or a `.env` file) on startup.

 ## Required environment variables

 - `BOT_TOKEN` – Telegram bot token for your bot.
 - `API_ID` – integer API ID from https://my.telegram.org.
 - `API_HASH` – API hash from https://my.telegram.org.
-- `MONGO_URI` – MongoDB connection string.
-If the URI does not include a database name, also set `MONGO_DB_NAME`.
-- `MONGO_DB_NAME` – *(optional)* name of the MongoDB database when it is not part of `MONGO_URI`.
-Defaults to `guard`.
+- `DB_PATH` – *(optional)* path to the SQLite database file.
+Defaults to `guard.db`.
 - `BANNER_URL` – *(optional)* image URL displayed on the settings panel.

 ## Setup